Dortmund: World War II

 Under Nazi Germany, the Old Synagogue, which had opened in 1900, was destroyed in 1938.
 With a capacity of 1,300 seats, it was one of the largest Jewish houses of worship in Germany.
 Also, the Aplerbeck Hospital in Dortmund transferred mentally and/or physically disabled patients to the Hadamar Killing Facility as part of Aktion T4, where they were murdered.
 An additional 229 children were murdered in the "Children's Specialist Department", which was transferred from Marburg in 1941.

+Dortmund was the location of the Stalag VI-D prisoner-of-war camp for Polish, French, Belgian, British, Serbian, Soviet and Italian POWs with some 300 forced labour units in the city alone, a camp for Sinti and Romani people (see Romani Holocaust), a subcamp of the Buchenwald concentration camp for 800 predominantly Polish women, and a detachment of the 3rd SS construction brigade.
+In September 1943, the local Gestapo carried out a mass execution of 17 Polish POWs, who escaped the Oflag VI-B POW camp, but were soon captured.

 Bombing targets of the Oil Campaign of World War II in Dortmund included Hoesch-Westfalenhütte AG, the "Hoesch-Benzin GmbH" synthetic oil plant, and the Zeche Hansa.
 The bombings destroyed about 66% of Dortmund homes.
-The devastating bombing raids of 12 March 1945 with 1,108 aircraft (748 Lancasters, 292 Halifaxes, 68 Mosquitos) destroyed 98% of buildings in the inner city center, and 4,851 tonnes of bombs were dropped on Dortmund city centre and the south of the city; this was a record for a single target in the whole of World War II.
+The devastating bombing raids of 12 March 1945 with 1,108 aircraft (748 Lancasters, 292 Halifaxes, 68 Mosquitos) destroyed 98% of buildings in the inner city centre, and 4,851 tonnes of bombs were dropped on Dortmund city centre and the south of the city; this was a record for a single target in the whole of World War II.

 The Allied ground advance into Germany reached Dortmund in April 1945.
 The US 95th Infantry Division attacked the city on 12 April 1945 against a stubborn German defense.
 The division, assisted by close air support, advanced through the ruins in urban combat and completed its capture on 13 April 1945.